 Thohir is also the founder of the Mahaka Group, a business which focuses on media and entertainment holdings.
 Mahaka’s interests include a ticketing company, top ranked radio and television stations, and numerous additional restructured businesses.

 Managing General Partner

-Levien received a Bachelor of Arts degree from Pomona College, Claremont, CA, in 1993, where he was a member of the basketball team.
-He received a Juris Doctor degree from University of Michigan School of Law, Ann Arbor, MI, and served as a law review editor at the University of Michigan.
+Levien graduated from Pomona College, where he was a member of the basketball team.
+He received a Juris Doctor from the University of Michigan Law School, where he served as a law review editor.
+He earned a Master's in Public Policy from the University of Michigan.